Gokulk1994/Finding_Lane_Lines/README.md

 **Objective:**

 The main aim of the project is to identify the left and right lanes in a video.
 The identified lanes shall be averaged and extrapolated and a final solid line shall be drawn over the actual image.
+The algorithm should detect lanes in three different videos, namely

+1. Solid White lane video
+2. Solid Yellow lane video
+3. Challenge Video : Video with more curves, shadows and color gradients

+The input videos are added in the folder "test_videos".

 **Pipeline:**